woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

   FROM docks JOIN lakes ON ST_Intersects(docks.geom, lakes.geom) WHERE ST_Relate(docks.geom, lakes.geom, '1*F00F212');

-  -- Answer: our (now) three good docks

-Confirm that the stricter SQL from the previous example does *not* return the new dock.
+This identifies three valid docks.
+Confirm that the stricter SQL in the previous example does *not* return the new dock.

-Data Quality Testing
+Data quality testing
 ~~~~~~~~~~~~~~~~~~~~

-The TIGER data is carefully quality controlled when it is prepared, so we expect our data to meet strict standards.
-For example: no census block should overlap any other census block.
-Can we test for that?
+TIGER (Topologically Integrated Geographic Encoding and Referencing) census data is carefully quality controlled according to strict data model rules.
+For example, no census block should overlap any other census block.

 .. figure:: ./img/de9im11.png

-Sure!
+  *Overlapping census blocks*

+The following SQL command will test for any overlaps.

 .. code-block:: sql